 This will be the first installment of our SEOlutions Guide series.
 Today we are going to fill you in on the basics of a well-optimized site.
 To make things easier for you, we will cover all the work we put into our own site(s) before we start any link building campaigns.
 Now, it may look like a lot, but the steps are absolutely vital if you are building a long-term (brand) website.
 Let’s get to it…

-For really large brand sites with custom scripts and the works, we generally buy a new VPS or in special cases we even opt for a dedicated server.
+For really large brand sites or e-commerce sites with custom scripts and the works, we generally rent a dedicated server.
 We always choose great speed and impeccable customer service over the price – it goes without saying that you need to pay accordingly for a great service.
-We can recommend KnownHost for reliable and fast VPS servers and LiquidWeb for awesome and insanely fast dedicated servers.

-If you are using WordPress or any other open source CMS, then you should always (!) use a responsive theme for your site.
-Mobile traffic is growing larger by the day and you really don’t want to pass on mobile searches as a viable traffic source.
+Now that your hosting is set up and you installed wordpress, it’s time to find a beautiful theme for your new site.
+Make sure that youuse a responsive theme for your site, as mobile traffic is growing larger by the day and you really don’t want to pass on mobile searches as a viable traffic source.
 So make sure you use a well-coded, fast and responsive theme for your website.

 Of course these two are premium themes and you have to spend a few bucks to purchase them – but the investment is well worth it.
-If you really don’t want to shell out $50-75 for a premium responsive theme, then you can find a lot more (free) responsive themes that might fit your preferences on http://www.simplethemes.org/tags/responsive – most of them work very well and require no additional coding, i.e. Bones
+If you really don’t want to shell out $50-75 for a premium responsive theme, then you can find a lot more (free) responsive themes that might fit your preferences on https://wordpress.org/themes/browse/featured/ – most of them work very well and require no additional coding.

 After you found a theme that you like, installing it on your (WordPress) site is a trivial matter.
 Additionally, you should go and buy a simple and minimalistic logo that makes you stand out as a ‘real’ brand – you can find cheap and quality logos at Fiverr.

-- Yoast SEO – http://wordpress.org/plugins/wordpress-seo/ This is an all-in-one SEO plugin that will streamline the on-page SEO of your site.
+- Yoast SEO: This is an all-in-one SEO plugin that will streamline the on-page SEO of your site.
 It will help you to optimize the on-page of all the pages on your site, your content, images, meta descriptions and other important factors.

 - Google Analytics – http://www.google.com/analytics/ Fairly easy to install and provides a lot of useful information on the visitors coming to your site.
 There are also some great alternatives, if you have reservations about using Google Analytics, like Piwik and Clicky .

-That’s it – you don’t need any additional plugins for your basic site setup, unless you want some advanced customization.
-Don’t forget to activate all WordPress plugins in your WordPress interface and install necessary updates where needed.
+That’s it for the basic– you don’t need any additional plugins for your basic site setup, unless you want some advanced customization (e.g. Woocommerce etc.) Don’t forget to activate all WordPress plugins in your WordPress interface and install necessary updates where needed.

 Now that framework of your site is complete, you need to add a few mandatory pages.
 If you have read the (leaked) “Google Quality Guidelines” from March 2013 (a Google search away), then you should be aware that every site must have the following pages: